UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Hidden fees usually determine the real cost, so you must compare the cancellation fees and monthly service charges before signing a contract.

 If you just moved to Georgia or opened a renewal bill that made your jaw drop, you are likely scrambling to find a better natural gas deal.
-While Georgia Natural Gas (GNG) is the established market leader with the most recognizable brand, Gas South has established itself as an aggressive challenger focused on simplicity and community.
-However, flashy marketing slogans do not lower your monthly expenses.
-We look past the advertisements to analyze the “Total Cost of Ownership” for both providers, helping you understand exactly where your money goes every month.
+Both of these providers use the exact same infrastructure, meaning the physical gas flowing into your home is identical regardless of who sends your bill.
+We look past the flashy marketing to provide a definitive Georgia Natural Gas vs. Gas South comparison, helping you understand exactly where your money goes every month.

 Infographic comparing GNG and Gas South gas providers, highlighting different benefits for each.